 |Note||Netflix financial year – Jan 1 to 31 December|

-Netflix International Streaming subscribers count has increased from just 3 million in Q1 2012 to over 93 million Q1 2019.
+During the span of 7 years, the total International Streaming subs count has increased from just 3 million in Q1 2012 to over 93 million Q1 2019.

-Q2 2017 was the first time when the number of Netflix international streaming subscribers crossed 52 million – surpassed the number of US streaming subscribers.
+Q2 2017 was the first time when the number of International streaming subscriptions crossed 52 million.
+Out of those, 48.7 million were the paying Netflix users.
+One must note that Q2 2017 was also the first time when the number of International streaming users surpassed the US streaming users.

 About Netflix Inc.